Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 ### Basic Idea

-1. Take a problem
-2. Split it into subproblems
+1. Define subproblems.
+2. Guess a part of the result.
-3. Reuse the solution
+3. Recurrence
+4. Recurse + Memorize or Bottom-up.
+5. Original problem.

 ### Example: Fibonacci Numbers